Adaptive Multi-view and Temporal Fusing Transformer for 3D Human Pose Estimation

 The movements of the limbs and head are relatively independent, so we divide the human body joints into five partitions and deal with them in five parallel branches.
 The five partitions are the head, left and right arms, and left and right legs:

-where $g$ refers to the $g$-th partition, $g\in\{1,2,3,4,5\}$, $\mathbf{P}_{2D}^{g}$, $\mathbf{C}_{2D}^{g}$ are subset of $\mathbf{P}_{2D}$, $\mathbf{C}_{2D}$, $\mathbf{S}^{g}\subset\{1,2,...,J\}$ represents the index set belongs to the $g$-th partition.
-For matrix multiplication, $\mathbf{P}_{2D}^{g}$, $\mathbf{C}_{2D}^{g}$ are reshaped into vectors that $\boldsymbol{p}_{2D}^{g}\in\mathbb{R}^{2J^{g}}$, $\boldsymbol{c}_{2D}^{g}\in \mathbb{R}^{J^{g}}$.
+where $g$ refers to the $g$-th partition, $g\in\{1,2,3,4,5\}$, $\mathbf{P}_\text{2D}^{g}$, $\mathbf{C}_\text{2D}^{g}$ are subset of $\mathbf{P}_\text{2D}$, $\mathbf{C}_\text{2D}$, $\mathbf{S}^{g}\subset\{1,2,...,J\}$ represents the index set belongs to the $g$-th partition.
+For matrix multiplication, $\mathbf{P}_\text{2D}^{g}$, $\mathbf{C}_\text{2D}^{g}$ are reshaped into vectors that $\boldsymbol{p}_\text{2D}^{g}\in\mathbb{R}^{2J^{g}}$, $\boldsymbol{c}_\text{2D}^{g}\in \mathbb{R}^{J^{g}}$.

 Since the 2D pose inferred from the pre-trained detector is unreliable due to motion blur and occlusion, simply fusing them may lead to unstable performance.
-Previous works, such as Gordon et al. \cite{gordon2021flex}, directly concatenate the 2D pose and confidence values together for aggregation but they ignore the effects of unreliable inputs on the features as the pose changes.
+Previous works, such as FLEX~\cite{gordon2021flex}, directly concatenate the 2D pose and confidence values together for aggregation but they ignore the effects of unreliable inputs on the features as the pose changes.
 In order to alleviate this issue, we utilize the confidence to modulate coordinates.
-Specifically, Confidence Attentive Aggregation (CAA) extracts local feature $\boldsymbol{f}^{g} \in \mathbb{R}^{C / 2}$ for each part.
+Specifically, Confidence Attentive Aggregation (CAA) extracts local feature $\boldsymbol{f}^{g} \in \mathbb{R}^{C / 2}$ for each part, $C$ is the dimension of the output of Feature Extractor.
 It can be formulated as: